bhagyapatel178/SSHB/README.md

 * Monitor both individual and household costs.

 ## Technologies Used
-* Frontend: Kivy - A Python framework for building multi-platform user interfaces.
+* Frontend: Kivy - A Python framework for building user interfaces.
-* Backend: Python - Powering the app's core logic and communication with the database and server.
+* Backend: Python - Powering the app's logic and communication with the database and server.
-* Database: SQLite - A lightweight database for managing product and user data.
+* Database: SQLite - A lightweight database for managing data.
 * Version Control: GitHub - Collaborative version control and code management.